Russian information war against Ukraine: History of the war

 In June 2014, the Ukrainian National Security and Defense Council of Ukraine (NSDC) obtained materials used to train Russian information war specialists.
-The documents instructed Russian soldiers to "actively influence the consciousness and system of knowledge and ideas of the target country", according to NSDC Secretary Andriy Parubiy.
+According to NSDC Secretary Andriy Parubiy, the documents instructed Russian soldiers to "actively influence the consciousness and system of knowledge and ideas of the target country".

 Propaganda targeting the Russian people, justifying a future war against Ukraine, appeared even before Russia's first incursion into Ukraine in 2014.
 In 2009, Maxim Kalashnikov's "Independent Ukraine: Failure of a Project" portrayed Ukraine as a Yugoslavia on the verge of an ethnic breakup.
 Novels such as Fyodor Berezin's War 2010: Ukrainian Front, Georgiy Savitsky's Battlefield Ukraine: The broken trident and Alexander Sever's Russian-Ukrainian Wars posited a war against Ukraine.
 Activists said Russia had also waged an information war against Ukraine through cinema.

 Kremlin-run media in 2014 created the impression in Crimea that "fascists, anti-Semites and extremists" were in power in Kyiv and chaos ruled the rest of Ukraine, but this had "little or nothing to do with reality".
 Since Ukraine's independence, Russia has waged a constant information war against it, especially under the pro-Russian President Viktor Yanukovych.
-In February 2014, for example, Russians flatly denied that their military maneuvers in any way threatened Ukraine:

-"The Russian Ministry of Foreign Affairs denies the participation of the Black Sea Fleet in destabilizing the situation in Crimea."

-"These were local self-defense forces", Putin said of the men who tried to seize the Crimean parliament.
+In February 2014, for example, Russians flatly denied that their military maneuvers in any way threatened Ukraine: "The Russian Ministry of Foreign Affairs denies the participation of the Black Sea Fleet in destabilizing the situation in Crimea."
+Of the men who tried to seize the Crimean parliament, Putin said: "These were local self-defense forces."

 Information operations

 Censorship

 In February 2017, the Russian Minister of Defence acknowledged the existence of "information operations forces" in Russia.
 In 2021, Open Media, The Moscow Times, and the Moscow bureau of Deutsche Welle were also shut down.

-A Russian law signed on 4 March 2022, would impose drastic penalties for spreading "false information" or protesting or "discrediting" Russia's actions in Ukraine.
+A Russian law signed on 4 March 2022 imposed drastic penalties for spreading "false information" or protesting or "discrediting" Russia's actions in Ukraine.
 Russian schools would have to follow the official curriculum.
 After the 2022 legislation made it illegal to publish information on the Ukrainian war that the Kremlin deems "false", some Western media withdrew their reporters, due to safety concerns.
 Independent Russian media outlets shut down, including TV Rain and Novaya Gazeta, whose editor had received the Nobel Peace Prize in 2021.
 News website Znak announced its closing, and Ekho Moskvy, owned by Kremlin-linked Gazprom, also shut down.